horacio-pedro/hap-old/.github/CONTRIBUTING.md

-## Contributing to Gauzy Platform
+## Contributing to HAP Platform

-We would love for you to contribute to Gauzy Platform!
+We would love for you to contribute to HAP Platform!

 ## Submitting Pull Requests